Assistant Professor in Neuromorphic Computing & Engineering

 KvK registration: 94271437

+Editorial board member, Microprocessors and Microsystems.
 Review editor for Frontiers in Neuromorphic Engineering, IEEE, IOP Science.
-Editorial board member, Microprocessors and Microsystems.
+Reviewer for Nature, Science, Nature Electronics, and Nature Communications.